Duderocktv/dude_formularacing/README.md

 A FiveM resource for F1 Racing leagues using the Progen PR4 (`formula`) car in GTA V.

 ## Features
-- Boost fuel consumption: Using the car's boost (E key) consumes additional fuel (configurable)
+- Boost fuel consumption: Using the car's boost (E key) consumes additional fuel (configurable).
+Limited Access to button (Every 30 seconds), named it KERS (DRS) on the UI.
+- Tire Degredation.
+- Fully Multiplayer Synchronized Pitstop - multiple people can change tires at the same time.

 ## Dependencies
 - QBox Framework